Hormonal chin acne

 A great survival strategy in times gone by when there were famines.
 But not a necessary strategy for modern non-life-threatening stresses.
 Female hormones don’t need to be shut down under stress these days to survive but they still are.

-So stress, in any of its forms is often the catalyst for hormone disruptions that eventually leads to acne.
+So stress, in any of its forms, is often the catalyst for hormone disruptions that eventually lead to acne.

 Blood tests are the most common way to check hormone levels but they aren’t the best way when it comes to acne.